hvbr1s/fordefi-evm-contracts-deployer/README.md

 - Fordefi as your RPC provider
 - Your Fordefi EVM vault as the contract deployer/signer

-## Quick Start

-1. Clone this repo
-2. Set up your Fordefi credentials in `.env`
-3. Add your contracts
-4. Deploy using standard Foundry or Hardhat commands

 ## Prerequisites

+- An EVM smart contract
 - Fordefi organization and EVM vault
 - Foundry or Hardhat installed
+- Fordefi credentials: API User token and API Signer set up ([documentation](https://docs.fordefi.com/developers/program-overview))

+## Quick Start

+1. Clone this repo
+2. Choose Foundry or Hardhat and read the corresponding README file
+3. Set up your Fordefi credentials
+4. Add your contracts
+5. Deploy using the provided script